External Scholarship and Fellowship Opportunities

 Scholarships are $7,500 for one year.
 The maximum award for a fellowship is $50,000 per year for three years, with an additional one-time $5,000 allotment to fund a minimum 10-week internship at DOE, a DOE national laboratory or other designated facility.

-	Applications are due on January 25, 2017, and must be submitted using the online submittal system found at .
-NE intends to notify award recipients in April 2017.
+Applications are due in January and must be submitted using the online submittal system found at .

 Click here: to submit an application.

 Nuclear Engineering Science Laboratory Synthesis Programs (NESLS) Program at Oak Ridge National Laboratory (ORNL)